MultiSafepay/docs/content/payments/methods/banks/request-to-pay/integration-and-testing.md

     - /payment-methods/bancontact/request-to-pay-testing
 ---

-To integrate Request to Pay using our API, see API Reference – [Request to Pay](/api/#directbanktransfer).
+To process Request to Pay payments via our API, see API Reference – [Request to Pay](/api/#directbanktransfer).

 For the Request to Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).